iwk549/react-svg-tournament-bracket/README.md

 ## Usage

-Here's an example of basic usage with four teams starting at the semi final round
+Here's an example of basic usage with four teams starting at the semi final round:

 ```javascript
 import React from "react";